rokath/tip/docs/TipUserManual.md

 * The tiny unpack routine first regards all bytes with MSBit=0 as IDs.
 * The ID `7F` is followed by a count byte and optional other bytes.
-These are regarded as part of this ID too during tip package interpretation.
+These are regarded as part of this ID too during TiP package interpretation.
   * The count is guarantied not to be zero and also some optional additional bytes.

-### 3.2. <a id='minimize-worst-case-size'></a>Minimize Worst-Case Size by using 16-bit transfer units with 2 zeroes as delimiter.
+###  6.2. <a id='minimize-worst-case-size-by-using-16-bit-transfer-units-with-2-zeroes-as-delimiter.'></a>Minimize Worst-Case Size by using 16-bit transfer units with 2 zeroes as delimiter.

 * If data are containing no ID table pattern at all, they are getting bigger by the factor 8/7.
 Thats a result of treating the data in 8 bit units (bytes).
 * If we change that to 16-bit units, by accepting an optional padding byte, we can reduce this increase factor to 16/15.